 Cinta Costera Panama City

 Panama does have its problems and shortcomings, and we never use the term "paradise" as a description.
 The question you must be asking is: would this be a good place to retire or move to?
-Simple answer, yes.
-After living here for TEN years both in the mountains and on the beach, we still believe that Panama is the best retirement destination in the world - bar none.
+With a few caveats the simple answer, yes.
+After living here for ELEVEN years both in the mountains and on the beach, we still believe that Panama is the best retirement destination in the world - bar none.

-It's affordable - it's warm - and relatively safe.
+It's affordable - it's warm - the people are friendly.

-Our advice has always been to people: First, Come here for a long visit.
+Our advice has always been: First, Come here for a long visit.
 Read everything you can, see as much as you can - and then make an informed decision.

 However, when you first fly into and drive through Panama City, you will be pleasantly surprised.
 Most first time visitors are open-mouthed at the amount of modern high rises and skyscrapers they see.
 The wide four lane roads, the familiar fast food restuarants, the spacious air-conditioned shopping malls, a comment we here frequently from people is," Wow!
 This is definitely not what I thought a third world country would look like."